magic-lantern/RadiologyIRServer/README.md

 # RadiologyIRServer
 Server side component to perform search and marshall data for [RadiologyIR](https://github.com/magic-lantern/RadiologyIR) client.
 Built using Flask and supporting [Solr](http://lucene.apache.org/solr/) and [Yottalook WS API](http://yottalook.com/api).
 As this application was designed with an Ember Data client, the REST services provided follow the [JSON API](jsonapi.org) specification.

-Search Analytics in the form of query tracking, search back end responses, and client side click tracking made possible via [MongoDB](https://www.mongodb.org/)
+Search Analytics in the form of query tracking, search back end response tracking, and client side click tracking made possible via [MongoDB](https://www.mongodb.org/)

 This application was developed and tested with Python 3 (specifically 3.4).
 It likely could work with Python 2 but would require some changes.